We may earn a commission if you make a purchase through the links on our website.

 Zabbix open-source nms

-The interesting thing about Zabbix is that there is no enterprise-level paid version, it's all completely open-source and completely free.
-They do offer some consulting and monitoring contracts, but the software itself is wide open!
-It's one of the most powerful open-source options in this realm and can handle most all of the standard NMS needs, plus some.
+The interesting thing about Zabbix is that there is no enterprise-level paid version, it's all completely open-source and free.
+They do offer some consulting and monitoring contracts, but the software itself is wide open.
+It is one of the most powerful open-source options on the market, and can handle most all of the standard NMS needs, plus some.

 Key Features: